 The New York (NY) Department of Environmental Conservation, Division of Mineral Resources (the Division) is responsible for the issuing of permits and operator compliance of state laws and regulations for oil and gas well operations and solution mining, plugging, deepening, converting, drilling and surface restoration.
-The Division conducts permitting, plugging and surface restoration of well sites, reviews reports and forms, ensures environmental safety during the production of wells, compiles and tracks well data and well location mapping, investigates and inspects wells, ensures well operations meet the states regulatory standards, and provides a process in the event an operator fails to perform the duties to meet the financial security requirement.
+The Division conducts permitting, plugging and inspection of surface restoration of well sites, reviews reports and forms, ensures environmental safety during the production of wells, compiles and tracks well data and well location mapping, investigates and inspects wells, ensures well operations meet the states regulatory standards, and provides a process in the event an operator fails to perform the duties to meet the financial security requirement.

 The obligee is the entity that requires a surety bond or other form of financial security.
 The New York Department of Environmental Conservation, Division of Mineral Resources requires a plugging and surface restoration bond prior to the drilling of any new wells, deepening of wells, and converting and the plugging of wells.
 The bond ensures compliance of regulations and state laws.
 Failure to comply or perform the regulations and state laws may result in a claim filed on the financial security by the Division.
 In the instance of a surety bond, if the Division files a claim against the surety bond, the owner and/or operator (named as the principal on the bond form) will be responsible for repayment of the claimed amount if the claim is paid out by the surety.

 The plugging and surface restoration bond is a form of financial security to meet the permit requirement.
 There are several options for the surety bond: cash, escrow account, a certificate of deposit, irrevocable letter of credit made to the state, a statement of financial responsibility, or a surety bond.